fluidweb-co/require-bundle-js/README.md

 } );
 ```

-b. (soon) Register a bundle passing in the selector to detect the html elements that require it and optionally the callback function to execute:
+b.
+Register a bundle passing in the selector to detect the html elements that require it and optionally the callback function to execute:
 ```js
 RequireBundle.register( 'fluid-slider', [ '//domain/js/fluid-slider.min.js', '//domain/css/fluid-slider.min.css' ], '.slider-wrapper', function(){ FluidSlider.init(); } ); // Auto-load when `.slider-wrapper` is present, then execute callback
 ```

 ## Contributing to Development